A guide to addons for Guild Wars 2 on Linux

 The good thing though is that the most common thing people care about from Blish actually works in Linux, that being markers!
 You just have to use Burrito instead for loading the markers which often are based on TaCO.

-For ArcDPS we will just use ArcDPS as it is already fully working in Linux :tada: and we will load burrito_link through ArcDPS to help display the markers inside gw2.
+For ArcDPS we will just use ArcDPS as it is already fully working in Linux :tada: and we will load burrito_link to display markers while Raidcore Nexus handles all the loading and managing of the addons.

 Now to tie all of this together we will use